 Other computers are similar.
-Here is an Omega Sector reconstruction of a command and control system.
+Here is a TOSGraphics reconstruction of a command and control system pulled from Omega Sector.

 Now I imagine the way this works is this.
 The lights show you various information and projections about the performance of the ship.
 Based on those you can alter the flow rate, jettison fuel, or do two other things I don’t quite get.

 But what if I want to change the model?
 What if I want to know what those lights would look like if we reduced load by dropping half our cargo?
 Or if the computer’s assumptions about oxygen consumption by the crew turned out to be too optimistic?

 What if, discovering an oversight in the assumptions, I wanted to distribute the new model to Star Fleet Command?